 The university strongly suggests--but does not require--that you run a personal desktop firewall on your computer.
 A firewall is a piece of hardware or software that protects your computer from attacks by intruders and hackers.
 It can also offer some protection from malicious software.
 (However, it does not protect your computer from viruses or spyware.)

-Some operating systems, such as Windows XP, come with a built-in firewall, and some anti-virus software packages include a firewall component.
+Some operating systems, such as Windows and MacOS come with a built-in firewall, and some anti-virus software packages include a firewall component.
 The Windows firewall only needs to be specifically configured if you are having a problem with a specific piece of software.

 For more information about configuring or using the Windows firewall: http://windows.microsoft.com/en-us/windows7/firewall-frequently-asked-questions